M&S may offer share buyback tonic for investor unease

 “When they get to May, they’re going to have to either show that they are definitely making operational headway, starting to get some like-for-like sales growth on the general merchandise side, or taking more market share,” said a senior manager at one of M&S’s 20-biggest shareholders.

-“Or they’re going to need something more strategic to keep people happy,” the investor said, pointing to the prospect of a return of cash by way of a share buyback program.
+“Or they’re going to need something more strategic to keep people happy,” the investor said, pointing to the prospect of a return of cash by way of a share buyback programme.

 M&S said it would give any guidance along with its yearly results and declined further comment.